Plank theorems and their applications: a survey: Applications in analysis

 for all infinite-dimensional Banach spaces $X$.
 You can think of this lower bound as saying that Hilbert spaces have the smallest $n$th polarization constants among infinite-dimensional Banach spaces.
-The proof uses the concept of the Banach-Mazur distance between two isomorphic Banach spaces that we alluded to in \cref{sec:Lpplank}.
+The proof uses the concept of the Banach--Mazur distance between two isomorphic Banach spaces that we alluded to in \cref{sec:complete}.

 The next step is to inquire what happens for Hilbert spaces, where we modify the definition of the polarization constant according to the Riesz representation theorem.
 We may also see that

 when $X$ is a Hilbert space.
 Observe that from Ball's complex plank theorem, there exists a unit vector $z$ such that $|\inner{v_j}{z}|\geq 1/\sqrt{n}$ for unit vectors $v_1,\ldots,v_n$ and $1\leq j\leq n$, whence